Mikalai Varabei: Assets and international sanctions

 On 9 August 2021, Varabei was added to the SDN list by the United States Department of the Treasury's Office of Foreign Assets Control.
 Companies owned by him or otherwise linked to Varabei (Absolutbank, BelKazTrans, BelKazTrans Ukraine, Bremino Group, Industrial Unitary Enterprise Oil Bitumen Plant, Interservice, NNK, NNK East) were designated as well.

+A BYPOL investigation has uncovered that Varabei had gifted a vintage ZIS-110 worth about half a million dollars and a Tesla Model S to Lukashenko.
+According to a September 2022 joint investigation by the Belarusian Investigative Center and Dossier, Varabei's immediate family controls multiple properties in Austria, including a chalet in Carinthia and flats in Vienna.

 Varabei also has business activities in Ukraine.
 He is allegedly connected with Ukrainian oligarch Viktor Medvedchuk and with NT Marine company which sells Russian coal to Ukraine.
 On 9 December 2020, Ukrainian anti-monopoly committee published regulation (23 November 2020 727-r) which allowed Varabei to buy Ukrainian BTA Bank.
 Later National Bank of Ukraine refused to sell the bank to Varabei.
+In 2022, Varabei, Bremino Group and NNK were added to the sanctions lists of Ukraine and Japan, while Absolutbank and Varabei's daughter Ekaterina Smushkovich were blacklisted by Canada.

+In November 2023, the European General Court dismissed Varabei's request to lift the European Union sanctions against him.